 The funny thing about using written contracts for online business deals is these agreements often help you avoid going into business with a bad partner in the first place.
 How so?
 If a party is unsure it can meet its obligations or is trying to run a scam on you, they will react to the idea of a written contract much like a vampire to a cross.
 [Well, at least in bad fiction.]

-The party will start delaying whenever you mention the need to create the contract for two reasons.
+The party will start delaying whenever you mention the need to create a contract for two reasons.
 First, demanding a written contract tells them you know what you are doing and are not an easy mark.
 There are tons of easy marks online.
 Second, they know signing the contract removes the vast majority of their options when it comes to bluffing their way out of any subsequent disputes.
 As a result, they will often drop the deal, which saves you a tremendous headache.

 So, what is our one trick to avoiding awful business partners that can ruin your business?
 You should demand the parties put the terms of any deal be reduced to a written contract and require it early on in the negotiating process.
 Combine this step with an aggressive due diligence effort, and you should be able to move forward with confidence that the other party is legitimate.

 Considering an online business relationship with another party?
 Contact me to learn more about strategic alliance agreements and the language you need to include to protect yourself should the venture not work out.